oneblock-ai/steve/README.md

 steve
 =====

+> This a folk version of [rancher/steve](https://github.com/rancher/steve), we maintain it for the [1Block.AI](https://1block.ai) projects only, please consider using the upstream version if needed.

 Steve is a lightweight API proxy for Kubernetes whose aim is to create an interface layer suitable for dashboards to efficiently interact with Kubernetes.